Hundreds gather to remember former fire chief fatally shot at Trump rally in Pennsylvania

 He described Comperatore as a Trump supporter “through and through” and also as a “very neighborly person.”

+The vigil concluded with people in the crowd lighting candles and raising cellphones, glow sticks and lighters in Comperatore’s honor as his favorite song — “I Can Only Imagine” by Christian rock band MercyMe — played while pictures of him and his family were shown on a screen.

 Two other people were injured at the rally: David Dutch, 57, of New Kensington, Pennsylvania, and James Copenhaver, 74, of Moon Township, Pennsylvania.
-Copenhaver on Wednesday went from critical to serious condition, according to the family’s attorney, Joseph Feldman.
+Both had been upgraded to serious but stable condition as of Wednesday night, a spokesperson with Allegheny Health Network said.

 AP reporters Heather Hollingsworth contributed from Mission, Kansas, and Lisa Baumann contributed from Bellingham, Washington.